Iasa-Global/btabok/pages/engagement_model/architecture_tools.md

 toc: true
 permalink: architecture_tools.html
 folder: engagement_model
 summary: "How do we cover the vast touchpoints of an architecture tool without covering all technology tools?
-Think of each of the BTABoK topic areas and imagine how a tool would support it."
+Think of each of the BTABoK topic areas and imagine how a tool would support it.
+This article covers all architect tools for BTABoK reviews."
 tags:
   - operating_model
 ---